mamintoosi-papers-codes/House2Vec/README.md

-# Deepwalk-HPP
+# House2Vec

-Deepwalk-HPP is a Python repository that implements house representation learning using DeepWalk, a network representation learning technique.
-The repository contains the code and data used in the paper "Beyond Coordinates: Integrating Deep Walk Representations in House Price Prediction Models".
+House2Vec is a Python repository for **house representation learning** using **graph-based embedding methods** (DeepWalk and Node2Vec).
+The goal is to enhance **house price prediction** by capturing **spatial relationships** among properties through network representation learning.

+The repository implements and extends the work from the paper:
+_"Beyond Coordinates: Integrating Graph Embeddings in House Price Prediction Models"_.

 ![](images/graph.png)

+---

 ## Abstract

-This paper presents a novel approach to enhancing house price prediction by incorporating spatial information using DeepWalk.
-Traditional methods often rely solely on latitude and longitude as spatial features.
-In contrast, this study leverages DeepWalk to capture richer spatial relationships.
-An undirected graph is constructed by connecting houses based on a predefined geographical proximity threshold.
-DeepWalk generates 3-dimensional semantic vector representations for each house, encoding implicit spatial proximity information.
-These representations are combined with other house features (e.g., area, number of rooms, age) as input to various machine learning models, including Random Forest, Linear Regression, and Gradient Boosting.
-Experiments on two house price prediction dataset, validate the effectiveness of the proposed method.
-The integration of DeepWalk-derived semantic vectors significantly improves performance, as evidenced by reductions in mean squared error and increases in correlation coefficient across models.
+Traditional house price prediction models often rely on tabular features (area, rooms, age, etc.) and use latitude/longitude only as raw spatial features.
+Such approaches fail to capture the **structural relationships** between neighboring houses.

+In this work, we build a **spatial graph of houses**, connecting properties that lie within a predefined geographical threshold.
+Using this graph, we train **graph embeddings** with both **DeepWalk** and **Node2Vec**.
+These embeddings encode higher-order spatial proximity into dense vectors, which are then combined with conventional house features.

+We evaluate three regression models (**Random Forest, Linear Regression, Gradient Boosting**) across two real-world datasets (California Housing, Mashhad Housing).
+Results show that:

+- Graph embeddings **significantly improve predictive performance** compared to raw features.
+- For **California**, Node2Vec embeddings outperform both DeepWalk and raw features.
+- For **Mashhad**, DeepWalk embeddings show the strongest improvements.
+- Gradient Boosting and Random Forest benefit the most from the enriched feature space, while Linear Regression sees only marginal gains.

+This demonstrates the flexibility of graph-based embeddings for **geospatial feature engineering**, offering more robust house price prediction models.

 ![](images/proposedModel.png)

-> The overall framework: Process for generating spatially-aware feature embeddings, combining spatial proximity graph-based Word2Vec embeddings with conventional features for enhanced feature representation.
+---

 ## Results

 ![](images/results.png)

-> Grouped bar charts showing the performance of regression models (R² and MSE) with and without DeepWalk.
+> Grouped bar charts showing the performance of regression models (R² and RMSE) with Raw features, DeepWalk embeddings, and Node2Vec embeddings.

-Our findings demonstrate that DeepWalk embeddings significantly improved the performance of Gradient Boosting and Random Forest models, enhancing their predictive accuracy and reducing errors.
-Gradient Boosting, in particular, showed the most substantial gains, benefiting from the enriched structural information provided by the embeddings.
-Random Forest also exhibited notable improvements in predictive reliability and error reduction.
-In contrast, Linear Regression showed only marginal benefits, reflecting its limited capacity to leverage the complex features embedded by DeepWalk.
+Our experiments highlight that:

+- **Node2Vec** yields the best results in the California dataset.
+- **DeepWalk** yields the best results in the Mashhad dataset.
+- In both datasets, graph embeddings **outperform raw baseline features** in terms of higher R² and lower prediction errors.
+- The benefit is especially clear for **tree-based models** (Random Forest, Gradient Boosting).

+---

 ## Requirements